aws-samples/ecs-deep-learning-workshop/README.md

 ### Lab 3 - Deploy the MXNet Container with ECS:
 Now that you have an MXNet container ready to go, you will create a Task Definition, which specifies parameters used by ECS to run your container, e.g. Docker image, cpu/memory resource requirements, host:container port mappings.
 You'll notice that the params in the Task Definition closely match options passed to a Docker run command.

 1\.
-Open the EC2 Container Service dashboard and click on **Task Definitions** in the left menu.
+Open the EC2 Container Service dashboard, click on **Task Definitions** in the left menu, and click **Create new Task Definition**.

 2\.
+Type "mxnet" for the Task Definition Name,

 **Checkpoint**
 *add steps to verify successful completion of the lab*